 Part 3–1 of the FW Act also provides for what were formerly described as “unlawful terminations” (div 4 Workplace Relations Act 1996 (Cth) (“WRA”), now largely repealed and replaced by the FW Act – see Employment contracts, awards and agreements).

 Section 351 of the FW Act prohibits discrimination on the grounds of race, colour, sex, sexual preference, age, physical or mental disability, marital status, family or carer’s responsibilities, pregnancy, religion, political opinion, national extraction or social origin.
-Like the WRA, the FW Act prevents termination on one or more of those grounds.
+Similar to the WRA, the FW Act prevents termination of employment on one or more of those grounds.
 However, the FW Act extends the protection by prohibiting not just termination, but any “adverse action”.

 Section 352 of the FW Act prevents termination of an employee on the grounds of the employee’s temporary absence for illness or injury.
 That section prohibits only termination on that ground and not any other adverse action.

 The FW Act provides a new procedural regime for the commencement of any proceedings alleging a breach of the general protections.
 Section 365 (read with s 371) provides that a person alleging a contravention of part 3–1 must apply to FWC for it to deal with the dispute (unless an interim injunction is sought).
 Section 366 provides a time limit of 21 days after any dismissal in breach of the general protections for the making of such an application.
 Section 368 of the FW Act provides for FWC to issue a certificate if it is satisfied that all reasonable attempts to resolve the dispute have been, or are likely to be, unsuccessful.
 This certificate is necessary prior to any court application in relation to the alleged breach of the general protections.